rancher/docs/content/rancher/v2.x/en/concepts/alerts-and-notifiers/_index.md

 ## Alerts

-Rancher 2.0 out of the box supports alerting on:
+Rancher supports alerting on a cluster level or project level.

+On a cluster level, Rancher can monitor and alert on components that manage your Kubernetes cluster including:

+* System Services
+* Resource Events
 * Node conditions

+Operators of Kubernetes clusters can get alerts on the health of nodes and other system level components.

+On a project level, Rancher can monitor and alert on status on specific deployments including:

 * Deployment availability
-* Pod crash loops
+* Workloads
-* And more...
+* Pods

-Operators of Kubernetes clusters can get alerts on the health of nodes and other system level components.

-Application owners can configure alerts at the project level to get notified if there are issues with deployments or pods.